ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

       name: 'Black',
       image: 'assets/img/black.jpg',
       description:
         'A fully oxidized tea, black teas have a dark color and a full robust and pronounced flavor.
-Blad teas tend ' + 'to have a higher caffeine content than other teas.'
+Black teas tend ' + 'to have a higher caffeine content than other teas.'
     },
     {